enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

 described in the ``run/README`` file).

-4. Create a "gold standard" set of data for your test problem, by running with opt-debug and 64-bit precision for floats and integers.
+4. Create a "gold standard" set of data for your test problem, by running with the default compile options.
 Contact Britton Smith (brittonsmith@gmail.com) and arrange to send him this data.
 Please try to minimize the quantity of data generated by your calculation by only writing out data at the end of the calculation, not during the interim (unless evolution of a